-Orlando Car Accident Lawyers Fighting For Victims’ Rights
+Orlando Car Accident Lawyers Fighting For Compensation For Victims

 Car accidents happen every day.
 If you reside in the Orlando area, you can be almost guaranteed that you or somebody you love will be hurt in a car accident – sooner or later.
 When that happens, you must consult an experienced Orlando car accident attorney at Page & Eichenblatt.

-For starters, this state requires every motorist to have a minimum of $10,000 in personal injury protection (PIP) insurance coverage.
-This lets a car accident injury victim receive medical benefits even after a car crash that is his or her own fault.
+Florida law requires every motorist to have a minimum of $10,000 in personal injury protection (PIP) insurance coverage.
+This coverage will compensate car accident victims regardless of who was to blame for the accident.

-However, while you are required to pay for $10,000 of personal injury protection coverage, you are actually limited by Florida law to only $2,500 of that $10,000 – unless you suffer what the law in this state calls an “emergency medical condition” (or “EMC”).
+However, while you are required to pay for $10,000 of personal injury protection coverage, you are actually limited by Florida law to only $2,500 of that $10,000 – unless you suffer what the law calls an “emergency medical condition,” or EMC.

-Anyone who is hurt in a Florida car accident has only 14 days to obtain a medical exam.
-It is imperative to be examined within that first 14 days.
-If you are injured in a Florida car accident and you do not have an examination within 14 days, an insurance company will pay you nothing.
+Every car accident victim should understand the 14-day rule in the state of Florida.
+Anyone who is hurt in a car accident in Florida has only 14 days to seek medical treatment for their injuries.
+Do not miss this deadline–it is imperative to be examined within that first 14 days.
+If you are injured in a car accident and you do not seek medical attention within 14 days, your PIP insurance may not cover your damages.

 You can be seen by your own physician, another medical provider, or make a visit to the emergency room.
 Some accident victims receive medical treatment at the accident scene – from an EMT or from a paramedic – that will satisfy the 14-day rule.

 Confused?
 You’re not alone.
 The laws regarding traffic crashes, insurance, and compensation are quite complicated in this state.
-That is why an injured car accident victim in central Florida must be advised and represented by an experienced personal injury lawyer at Page & Eichenblatt.
+That is why car accident victims must be advised and represented by an experienced personal injury lawyer at Page & Eichenblatt.

-Even with the obstacles posed by Florida law, a good personal injury attorney may be able to convince an insurance company to approve your injury claim.
+Even with the obstacles posed by Florida law, a good personal injury attorney will be able to aggressively negotiate with the insurance company in order to secure the compensation you deserve.
 If the insurance company won’t cooperate, your attorney can file a personal injury lawsuit to recover damages on your behalf.

 You lose nothing by consulting with an experienced personal injury lawyer at Page & Eichenblatt.
-If you and your attorney agree to move forward with legal action, no legal fees will be charged until and unless Page & Eichenblatt recover compensation on your behalf.
+If you and your attorney agree to move forward with a personal injury claim, no legal fees will be charged until and unless we are able to recover compensation on your behalf.